itty-bitty-committee/.github/profile/README.md

 ## What

-The _itty bitty_ Committee is providing resources to modify styles that increase the accessibility of websites that are contributed by the community.
+The _itty bitty_ Committee is providing resources to modify styles that increase the accessibility of websites through contributions by the community.

 Improvements can be installed individually
 ([like wider scrollbars](https://github.com/itty-bitty-committee/scrollbar)) or